Cabrera gets to 2,999 hits in Tigers' 5-3 loss to Yankees

 UP NEXT

 The teams finish their three-game series on Thursday afternoon.
-LHP Jordan Montgomery (0-0, 3.24) starts for the Yankees and RHP Michael Pineda makes his Tigers debut against one of his former teams.
+LHP Jordan Montgomery (0-0, 3.24) starts for the Yankees and Pineda makes his Tigers debut against one of his former teams.

 More AP baseball: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports